oshaughnessy/maysl.soccer/_pages/parents.md

 ### Soccer shoes

-_Can you use cleats from another sport?_ You sure can, as long as they're just plastic knobs and they don't have a front cleat like baseball and football cleats often do.
+_Can you use cleats from another sport?_ You sure can, as long as they're just plastic knobs and they don't have a front stud like baseball and football cleats often do.

 _Can you use shoes that aren't cleats?_ Yes, but they should be appropriate